The short answer

 Is a heat pump cheaper than a furnace?

-Not upfront.
-A ducted heat pump typically installs for $9,000–$18,000 versus $5,500–$11,500 for a like-for-like AC-plus-gas-furnace combo, because the heat pump is doing the work of both machines.
-Where the heat pump can win is running cost: it moves heat instead of burning fuel, so in mild climates or where electricity is cheap relative to gas, its lower operating cost can offset the higher install over the system's life.
+Against a furnace alone, no: a ducted heat pump installs for $8,100–$14,200 (3-ton mid-tier) versus $5,700–$9,800 for an 80k BTU furnace.
+But against replacing a furnace and AC together, the heat pump is actually slightly cheaper — $8,100–$14,200 versus $9,300–$16,600 — because one machine does both jobs.
+On top of that it moves heat instead of burning fuel, so in mild climates or where electricity is cheap relative to gas, its running cost can pull further ahead over the system's life.

 How much does a heat pump cost vs an AC and furnace?